-The plan was to take a year navigating Southeast Asia, China, and Japan, in search of life, love, and purpose.
+The plan was to take a year navigating Southeast Asia, China, and Japan, in search of life, love, and meaning.
 It took nine years.

 Set in the 80s and 90s, against a backdrop of great societal change this coming of age story paints the reasons we travel and includes elements of conflict, tragedy, hope, and romcom as our protagonist descends from fulfilling his dreams with the purest motives, into a hedonistic decline.